Corsica Weather July Averages, France

 While Corsica is sunny all year round, July is the sunniest month of the year and a great time to visit if you want to get a tan.
 There's an average of 12 hours of sunshine every day so days are long and bright.

-It is also the driest time to visit Corsica, with only a very small chance of rain.
-There's only 11mm of rainfall which approximately taking up 1 day during the entire month.
+It's also the driest time to visit Corsica, with only a very small chance of rain.
+There's only 11mm of rainfall which approximately taking up just a total of one day during the entire month.

 Hotels for Corsica in July